thingsboard/thingsboard.github.io/docs/samples/exxn/exxn.md

 ## Dashboard
-This is an example of a dashboard developed with ThingsBoard that shows some metrics captured with an EXXN IoT Gateway.
+An example of a dashboard developed using ThingsBoard that displays metrics captured by an EXXN IoT Gateway is provided.

 <img src="/images/samples/exxn/dashboard.png" >

 ## Integration flow:

 ### Device configuration
-In this block, we are going to configurate an EXXN IoT Gateway to integrate it with ThingsBoard via MQTT API.
+In this section, we will configure an EXXN IoT Gateway to integrate it with ThingsBoard via the MQTT API.

 * [Step 1.1] For this integration example, We are going to use our EXXN IoT Gateway 'Cell 1024'
 * [Step 1.2] Requisites: We must have connection to the device and the Device have to be connected to the Internet via Ethernet, Modem or Wifi.